C-Section births are on the rise and here are some common questions about this natural labor alternative.

 You can, however this decision needs to be made with your physician, and more importantly you should carefully think through the implications of longer recovery time, risk of complications, and weigh your options before choosing a Caesarean Section.

 Is it possible to bank cord blood, cord tissue or placenta tissue if you’re baby is born via Caesarean Section?

-Yes, there are currently only two private cord blood banking companies that have cord blood collection bags that can be used during a C-Section.
+Yes, there are currently only three private cord blood banking companies that have cord blood collection bags that can be used during a C-Section.
 Americord has an FDA approved bag, which is sterilized on the inside and outside, making it safe for C-Sections.